fang-ling/algorithms/README.md

 ![](Documentation/images/sorting.png)

 > Note: All graphs plot the average per-element processing time on a log-log scale.
 Lower is better.
-The benchmarks were run on my 2020 iMac with 10-core Intel® Core® i9.
+The benchmarks were run on my 2020 iMac with 10-core Intel® Core™ i9.